Francis McComas (painter)

-Francis McComas (1875–1938) was an Australian-born artist who spent most of his adult life in California, receiving some national recognition.
+Francis John McComas (1875–1938) was an Australian-born artist who spent most of his adult life in California, receiving some national recognition.
 He was one of the few California artists invited to exhibit in the 1913 International Exhibition of Modern Art in New York.

 Biography

 Early life

 Francis John McComas was born in Fingal, a small town in a valley of the same name in north east Tasmania.
 He studied art at the Sydney Technical College and the Sydney Art School.
 He arrived in San Francisco in 1898, having worked his way across the Pacific as a merchant seaman.

 Personal life

 He married a wealthy San Franciscan, Marie Louise Parrott, on June 28, 1905.
 But within three or four years he began avoiding spending time with his wife.
 In 1909, they made a few short visits to their home on the Monterey Peninsula, but Parrott spent most of that year in their home in Mill Valley, while her husband, who experienced repeated episodes of ill health, worked at his studio in San Francisco, preparing for a sketching trip to Arizona, New Mexico, and Mexico in July.

 Between 1910 and 1915 McComas spent most of his time outside Monterey.
 His wife and her family requested a quiet divorce, which he refused or ignored, perhaps attempting to maintain his legal residence in the United States.
 To avoid living at the family home in Monterey, he briefly established in 1912 a separate residence in Carmel that he used to paint uninterrupted by his wife's demands.
 He carried on an affair with Gene Francis Baker, 13 years younger than he.

 In 1916, Marie Louise McComas finally had enough of her husband's open infidelities on the Peninsula.
 The public divorce was a scandal for her and her family.
 She was granted the divorce by a Salinas judge on the grounds of “abandonment and mental cruelty."
 Excerpts of the messy divorce were published nationwide.
 The testimony and evidence revealed McComas' repeated meanness towards his wife:

 On October 30, 1917, he married Gene Frances Baker.
 They lived on the Monterey Peninsula in Pebble Beach.
 They traveled extensively and McComas neglected his painting for several years.
 In 1936 McComas had a heart attack while visiting China.
 He died on December 27, 1938, in his Pebble Beach home.